born at Wetherby in 1887 to parents Henry, a Domestic Gardener, and Elizabeth Walker of Walton Road, Wetherby. The family

 of the Great War, Fred like many young Wetherby men flocked to answer his country's call but was rejected for military

-service in the Army on four occasions, no doubt on being deemed medically unfit for front line service however he
+service in the Army on four occasions, no doubt on being deemed medically unfit for front line service.
+Despite

-was finally accepted for service in the Army and subsequently joined the ranks of a Labour Company.
+these setbacks however, he was finally accepted for service in the Army and subsequently posted to the ranks of a Labour

 Medal Index Card denotes, Yorkshire Regiment, 30598.